BulkThought/bulk-robot/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start bulkbot locally by running:
+You can start bulk-robot locally by running:

     % bin/hubot